-Alcohol use witnessed a slight surge from 80% in 2014 to 82% in 2016- largely due to an increase in the number of four-year college students who drank in the last year as two-year students reported marginal declines in both the amount of alcohol drank and the number of students who drank.
-The proportion of underage drinkers, however, remained largely stable between 2014 and 2016 with the main source of alcohol for this group being friends aged 21 years or more- where approximately 73% of all underage drinkers obtained alcohol, at least once, in the previous year.
+Alcohol use witnessed a slight decrease from 82% in 2016 to 77% in 2018.
+The proportion of underage drinkers, however, remained largely stable between 2016 and 2018 with the main source of alcohol for this group being friends aged 21 years or more- where approximately 72% of all underage drinkers obtained alcohol, at least once, in the previous year.
 Other major findings include:

-- An increase in the weekly average number of drinks per drinker1 from 8.9 drinks in 2014 to 9.7 in 2016 - The weekly average for four-year college drinkers was 10.2 drinks and 7.4 for two-year college drinkers - The proportion of underage drinkers stood at 31% of the entire sample and 73% of all underage students - Heavy and episodic Binge drinking among underage male drinkers increased from 39% in 2014 to 49% in 2016 - Binge drinking among underage female drinkers increased from 33% in 2014 to 48% in 2016
+- The weekly average number of drinks per drinker remained the same with 9.7 drinks in 2018 - The weekly average for four-year college drinkers was 10.2 drinks and 7.2 for two-year college drinkers - The proportion of underage drinkers stood at 33% of the entire sample and 73% of all underage students - Heavy and episodic Binge drinking among underage male drinkers increased from 49% in 2016 to 52% in 2018 - Binge drinking among underage female drinkers slightly decreased from 50% in 2016 to 47% in 2018